IBM-Cloud/docs/services/mobileaccess/custom-auth-android.md

 ---

-# Configuring the {{site.data.keyword.amashort}} Client SDK for Android
+# Configuring the {{site.data.keyword.amashort}} client SDK for Android
 {: #custom-android}
-Configure your Android application that is using custom authentication to use the {{site.data.keyword.amashort}} Client SDK and connect your application to {{site.data.keyword.Bluemix}}.
+Configure your Android application that is using custom authentication to use the {{site.data.keyword.amashort}} client SDK and connect your application to {{site.data.keyword.Bluemix}}.

 ## Before you begin
 {: #before-you-begin}
 You must have a resource that is protected by an instance of the {{site.data.keyword.amashort}} service that is configured to use a custom identity provider.
-Your mobile app also must be instrumented with the {{site.data.keyword.amashort}} Client SDK.
+Your mobile app also must be instrumented with the {{site.data.keyword.amashort}} client SDK.
 For more information, see the following information:
  * [Getting started with {{site.data.keyword.amashort}}](https://console.{DomainName}/docs/services/mobileaccess/getting-started.html)
  * [Setting up Android SDK](https://console.{DomainName}/docs/services/mobileaccess/getting-started-android.html)
  * [Using a custom identity provider](https://console.{DomainName}/docs/services/mobileaccess/custom-auth.html)